Migration – agencies and responsibilities

 The Ministry for Foreign Affairs is responsible for visa policy.
 Finnish missions abroad issue visas and accept residence permit applications, and declarations for the acquisition of citizenship.

 The Ministry of Economic Affairs and Employment is responsible for the integration of immigrants.
-The Ministry of Economic Affairs and Employment monitors and develops labour migration together with the Ministry of the Interior.
+It monitors and develops labour migration together with the Ministry of the Interior.

-Centres for Economic Development, Transport and the Environment are responsible for preparing for large-scale influxes of migrants at regional level, together with municipalities and NGOs.
+Centres for Economic Development, Transport and the Environment are responsible for preparing for a mass influx of migrants at regional level, together with municipalities and NGOs.

 The Ministry of Education and Culture develops education and training for immigrants at different levels of education.
 Its mandate also covers immigration matters relating to culture, sport, youth work and religion.

-The National Board of Education is responsible for matters relating to immigrant education and training, and for recognising the qualifications of foreign nationals.
+The Finnish National Agency for Education is responsible for matters relating to immigrant education and training, and for recognising the qualifications of foreign nationals.

-The Ministry of Social Affairs and Health is responsible for promoting immigrants' health and welfare.
+The Ministry of Social Affairs and Health is responsible for promoting immigrants' health and wellbeing.
 Its duties also include issues relating to immigrants' means of support.

 Municipalities provide basic municipal services for immigrants living permanently in the municipality, in the same way as for other municipal residents.
-Each municipality decides for itself whether or not to receive quota refugees and asylum seekers who have been issued with residence permits.
+Municipalities decide individually whether or not to receive quota refugees and asylum seekers who have been issued with residence permits.

-The Ombudsman for Non-Discrimination is responsible for promoting equality and tackling discrimination.
-The Ombudsman is an impartial and independent authority.
+The Non-Discrimination Ombudsman is responsible for promoting equality and tackling discrimination.
+The Ombudsman is an autonomous and independent authority.

 NGOs offer a range of services and provide asylum seekers with assistance and advice, as well as participating in integration efforts.
 NGOs' expertise in immigration matters is needed when developing legislation and migration policy.